shakebugs/shake-docs/docs/android/crash-reporting.md

 By default, *mapping.txt* file is created in the build directory of the app module: *project/app/build/outputs/mapping/release/mapping.txt*.

+To access your application mapping files on the *Shake Dashboard* click your *avatar* and navigate to *My Account › Apps* and click on your application name.
+Once the menu is expanded click the **Mapping files**.

 You can simply drag and drop *mapping.txt* file on our Shake dashboard to upload it.

 ### Using the script